-Jacksonville, FL (July 23, 2019) -- FDOT began work this August to improve and installing landscaping and irrigation along Baymeadows Road from Prominence Parkway to Deerwood Crossings Drive.
+Jacksonville, FL (July 23, 2019) FDOT will begin work this August to improve and installing landscaping and irrigation along Baymeadows Road from Prominence Parkway to Deerwood Crossings Drive.

-The improvement project was announced in a press release on July 23rd.
-It reads:
+The improvement project was announced in a Press Release on July 23rd.
+It read:

 “The project includes the planting of Boardwalk Live Oak trees, Muskogee Crape Myrtle trees and Perennial Peanut ground-cover along the Baymeadows Road median.
 The project will also include the installation of an irrigation system for the new plantings.